Looking for a PS5? Here’s where to find one in the UK today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock - live: Asda and EE restocks available now – how to get a console
+PS5 UK stock - live: BT and EE restocks available now as Asda sells out

 Keep up to date with the latest drops from Very, Game, Argos and more

-Note: UPDATE: The PS5 is now in stock at EE and the BT Shop for BT Broadband customers after selling out at Asda (again).
-Read on for more information.